nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Prefer the active voice, where the subject acts on object.

 If the object needs emphasis rather than subject, use passive voice.
-But ensure that you cannot reorganize sentence to use active voice.
+But ensure that you cannot improve the sentence by using the active voice.

-Mix it up!
-Use both styles.

 Types of formatting to use in writing
 --------------------------------------